marcojakob/code.makery.ch/content/library/javafx-tutorial/part3/_index.en.md

 ![On Action](handle-delete.png)

 <div class="alert alert-info">
-**Remember:** After making changes to an FXML file in Scene Builder you might need to refresh the project in Eclipse for the changes to be applied.
+<strong>Remember:</strong> After making changes to an FXML file in Scene Builder you might need to refresh the project in Eclipse for the changes to be applied.
 </div>